roelofjan-elsinga/aloia-cms/README.md

 ## Usage of models

 In this example we're looking at one of the built-in content types: Article.
-You can use these same steps for all classes that extend from "FlatFile\Models\Model".
+You can use these same steps for all classes that extend from "AloiaCms\Models\Model".

 To load all articles in the "articles" folder in the folder you specified in